RedBearAK/toshy/README.md

 ### Touchpads/Trackpads and `keyszer` Suspend Timer

+UPDATE: Some users have expressed that they have this problem even with a mouse device, which may come down to the keymapper just not grabbing the mouse device for some reason (so it can't see the "click" events and terminate the suspend timer).
+The rest of the text below this was written from my experience having this issue with touchpads, where the input events are slightly different.

 The `keyszer` (fork of `xkeysnail`) keymapper is pretty good, but there is an issue with [modifier key] + [tap or click] when using a touchpad versus a mouse.
 The keymapper uses a technique that "suspends" modifier key presses briefly (default is 1 second) to try and keep certain applications from seeing those modifier presses and performing some unwanted action.
 Notable apps that have issues with doing the wrong thing just from seeing a modifier key press are Visual Studio Code (and it's more Open Source variants VSCodium and Code - OSS) and the Firefox web browser.
 They will frequently focus or open items on the menu bar then they see the `Option/Alt` key in any way.

 The suspend timer scheme works well for mouse usage, letting you do things like `Alt+click`, `Ctrl+click/Cmd+click` and `Shift+click`, but with a touchpad, you may need to reduce the one-second timer to zero or 0.1 seconds in order for those operations to work as you would expect.
 Look for this near the top of the `toshy_config.py` file: